 Not that many years ago I decided to make my daughter an awesome birthday cake.
 Something rich and decadent!
 I set my sights on a 4 layer pink ombre cake with Swiss buttercream rosettes.
 However, things did not go according to plans!

 I had made my Mom this decadent Triple Lemon Buttercream Cake, so I thought this pink cake would be a walk in the park!

-It all started on Saturday evening when I carefully prepared a coconut batter, divided it in four and colored each one a gradual shade of pink.
+It all started on a Saturday evening when I carefully prepared a coconut batter, divided it in four and colored each one a gradual shade of pink.
 I baked them off and set them on the counter to cool.
-The plan was to get up early mix up the swiss buttercream and have it all decorated bright and early.
+The plan was to get up early mix up the Swiss buttercream and have it all decorated bright and early.
 It was going to be beautiful!

 Fast forward to about, say 1 AM, when I hear “No Tripper, bad dog”!
 Opening one eye I call out to Samantha asking what he was in to.
 You guessed it….Marlie’s cake.
 He had eaten half the top layer.
 So much for planning ahead.
 I was just too tired to care at that point and went back to sleep.

 Instead of getting up early to decorate the cake I was up early and heading to grocery store to buy a cake mix.
 I just didn’t have the time to go through the scratch process.
 I doctored it up, adding coconut milk and toasted coconut and again divided the batter up and colored each one.
 I baked them off and set them out to cool.
 Since we are heading out to run errands, we took the dogs with us!